 Best Raised Bed Soil Mix — The Recipe That Actually Grows Vegetables

-The best raised bed soil mix recipe is the single decision that determines whether your first season produces actual food or a bed full of stunted, yellowing disappointment.
-I know this because I killed an entire 4×8 bed of tomatoes in year one using bagged “garden soil” from a big box store.
+Raised bed soil has gotten complicated with all the conflicting advice flying around.
+Walk into any garden center, scroll through five minutes of YouTube, and you’ll find someone swearing by a completely different recipe than the last person.
+I killed an entire 4×8 bed of tomatoes in year one using bagged “garden soil” from a big box store — so I learned everything there is to know about raised bed soil mixes the hard way.
 The plants looked fine for about three weeks and then just… stopped.
 Didn’t die dramatically.
 Didn’t get a disease.
-Just sat there, sulking, producing nothing.
-A soil test later confirmed the pH was 5.4 and the drainage was terrible.
-That was an expensive lesson.
-This article is the one I wish I’d found before I started digging.
+Just sat there, sulking, producing exactly nothing.
+A soil test later showed pH of 5.4 and drainage that went nowhere.
+Expensive lesson.
+This is the article I wish I’d found before I started digging.

 The Three Most Popular Raised Bed Soil Recipes Compared

-There are three recipes you’ll see recommended over and over across gardening forums, YouTube channels, and seed catalogs.
+There are three recipes you’ll see recommended over and over — on gardening forums, YouTube channels, seed catalogs, your neighbor’s fence.
 Each has real merits and real drawbacks.
-I’ve used all three across different beds in my yard, and my experience with them lines up pretty closely with what the research says.
+I’ve run all three across different beds in my yard, and honestly, my results line up pretty closely with what the research says.

 Mel’s Mix — 1⁄3 Peat Moss, 1⁄3 Vermiculite, 1⁄3 Compost